-ad 189-

 Did you know our greatest museum was funded by and named for an Englishman who never set foot in the United States?
 Read up on the origins of the Smithsonian and how it was born in our nation's capital.

-Take a peek into the past with the Washington Directory from 1822 by Judah Delano.
-See all the regular people living in the city, including the fifth President of the United States, James Monroe!
+Take a look at the Washington Directory from 1822 and explore the regular people living in the city, including our fifth president, James Monroe.
+See the page that's really interesting!

 A Look Back at the Beale Family and the Origins of Bloomingdale